 In Pursuit of Luxury.
 As a term which has made its way into everyday language, the idea of luxury has secured a place in modern Western culture.

-I am very excited about this opportunity and look forward to connecting with American and European educators and industry practitioners who are leading research in this sector
+This was a great opportunity to connect with North American and European educators and industry practitioners who are leading research in this sector